Mamezou Co., Ltd. is an IT company that provides advanced technical consulting to B2C and B2B companies.

 I want to use it for analyzing past projects and find new ways to spread Scrapbox.

 Finally, please tell us about your future plans for using Scrapbox.

 Muta: In the future, I would like to add more detail, not only the information on projects that have been started, but also the information on the projects that couldn't be started.
 Saving this history would be useful for later analysis.
 It is used by 95 Mamezou employees now, but in the future I would like to use Scrapbox not only at Mamezou consulting but also at Mamezou Holdings as a whole.
 Conversations such as "Have you seen Scrapbox?" are happening on a daily basis.
 With the aim of achieving such a situation, we will continue doing our best to spread the word.

 This is a translation from the original interview in Japanese with writing and photos by Shingo Shimojo on January 9, 2019

 Scrapbox lets you instantly capture and find knowhow at any scale, both solo and with a team.

-You can rapidly capture things like notes, manuals, tasks, code, meeting minutes, and research results.
-All pages are automatically connected with bi-directional links, allowing you to seamlessly work across even tens of thousands of pages.
+You can quickly capture things like notes, manuals, tasks, code, meeting minutes, and research results.
+All pages are automatically connected with bi-directional links, allowing you to seamlessly work across thousands of pages.